-After analyzing the workforce information, the Credit Union Department believes that there is only one main gap between the agency's workforce supply and demand that needs to be addressed.
+After analyzing the workforce information, the Credit Union Department believes that there is one main gap between the agency's workforce supply and demand that needs to be addressed.

-1. Attracting and retaining the right employees for the job
+1. Attracting and retaining the right employees for the jobs at the Department

-- Competing for business majors with at least 6 hours of accounting - Younger employees are not staying with the agency - Assuring experienced, well-performing employees of regular salary increases and competitive salaries
+- Competing for business majors with at least 6 to 9 hours of accounting, - Younger employees are not staying with the agency, - Developing a comprehensive succession plan focused on the identification and development of staff for key positions at the Department, and - Assuring experienced, well-performing team members of regular salary increases, a competitive compensation and benefit package compared to peers, and an environment focused on a good work/life balance.